tryton/tryton/modules/stock/doc/usage/quantity.inc.rst

 stored, then once you have selected the products you are interested in, you can use the menu items in the product's :guilabel:`Open related records` menu.

-To view how much stock is in one or more stock locations you first need to select the locations you are interested in.
+To view how much product is in one or more stock locations you first need to select the locations you are interested in.
 Once you have done this you can use the :guilabel:`Products` item from the :guilabel:`Open related records` menu.